vpicaveclub/vpicave.club/pages/contact-us.md

 ---
 layout: page
+header:
+    image_fullwidth: "cave-life.jpg"
-subheadline: "Contact Us"
+    title: "Contact Us"
-title: "Get in touch!"
+subheadline: "Get in touch!"
-header: no
 permalink: /contact-us/
 ---

 ### Meetings
 During the school year, the VPI Club has weekly meetings every **Friday** at **7pm** in **Torgersen Hall 1020**.
 The club meets only when the university is in session, and does not have formal meetings in the summer or winter.
-Outside of meetings, the club hangs out, plans cave trips, and causes riffraff on the platforms listed below.
+Outside of meetings, the club hangs out, plans cave trips, and sows chaos on the platforms listed below.

 ### Instagram
 [@vpi.caveclub](https://www.instagram.com/vpi.caveclub/?hl=en) for trip pics, updates, and the occasional meme.